jroakes/gsc-logger/readme.md

 ```
 5. Deploy the application to App Engine.
 ```
-$ gcloud app deploy app.yaml \cron.yaml
+$ gcloud app deploy app.yaml \cron.yaml \index.yaml
 ```
-6. Open [Google Cloud Logging](https://console.cloud.google.com/logs/viewer) and in the right dropdown select "GAE Application".
-If you don't see this option, it may mean that App Engine is still in the process of deploying.
-7. Look for a log entry calling `/_ah/start`.
-If this entry isn't an error, then you're done deploying the App Engine app.

-### 4. Verify your Cron Jobs
+### 4. Verify your Cron Job
-We can verify that our function is wired up correctly by opening the [Task Queue](https://console.cloud.google.com/appengine/taskqueues) tab in AppEngine and
+Go to the [Task Queue](https://console.cloud.google.com/appengine/taskqueues) tab in AppEngine and
-clicking on **Cron Jobs**.
-Each of these jobs has a **Run Now** button next to it.
+click on **Cron Jobs** to verify that the daily cron is set up correctly.
+The job should have a **Run Now** button next to it.

 ### 4. Verify App
 Once deployed, you should be able to load your GAE deployment url in a browser and see a screen that lists your service account email and also attached GSC sites.
 This screen will also list the last cron save date for each site